Farshidveis64/PSCF-IM/README.md

 full PSCF-IM pipeline infers the latent channels from observed cascades via the torch backend; the runnable `run_realnet.py` reports the baselines and `PS*`.

 ---

-## 9. Limitations (read before citing numbers)

-- The committed `results/` come from the **NumPy reference** backend; use the torch backend and the paper-scale config for the headline disentanglement quality.
-- The demo configuration uses small `n`, few worlds, and few seeds, so per-condition deltas carry visible Monte-Carlo noise; magnitudes sharpen at the paper scale.
-- Declaring the fair/unfair partition does not remove the modeling burden — it relocates it onto the **provenance of the flags** `R_b`.
-Group-skewed flags can re-introduce bias (see `run_robustness.py`), which is why the paper recommends a mandatory subgroup audit of the flagging process.

----